 We flew up to Auckland on cheap domestic tickets (one of my favorite things about traveling in New Zealand), and caught an afternoon bus to the little town of Paihia in the Bay of Islands.

-After the quick stop at the kauri trees, it was on to 90 Mile Beach, which is an official part of New Zealand’s State Highway 1.
-The beach is actually only about 55 miles long, and it’s unknown how it got the name “90 Mile Beach.”
+Whether you take your own wheels or book a bus tour from Paihia, driving on 90-Mile Beach is a must-have Kiwi experience.
+90 Mile Beach is an official part of New Zealand’s State Highway 1, but is sadly not anywhere near 90 miles long.
+It's actually only about 55 miles long, and it’s unknown how it got the name “90 Mile Beach.”

 The leading theory is that the name stemmed from the days when missionaries would traverse New Zealand on horseback.
 A horse could generally go about 30 miles in one day, and, since it took them three days to cross the stretch of beach, they estimated at being 90 miles long.
 They must have forgotten that everything moves slower in sand…